-Lastly, the conclusion of this story for me is that I was fortunately able to regain my license to practice psychotherapy after a number of years.
-Even as the traumatic symptoms have resolved, I am left quite changed by these events.
+Lastly, the conclusion of this story for me is that even as the traumatic symptoms have resolved, I am left quite changed by these events.
 This experience will always be with me in some form.
 My hope is that my sharing of these events can benefit others as they enter the waters of psychedelic therapy.

 With much love to all involved,